Genevieve Sexton practises in commercial and banking & finance law with a strong emphasis on corporate financing transactions.

-She has acted for financiers and borrowers, major corporations and family groups in a diverse range of matters, including corporate finance, project finance, property development finance, mezzanine finance, joint ventures, shareholder arrangements and corporate restructures.
+She has acted for financiers and borrowers, major corporations and family groups in a diverse range of finance and restructuring matters, including corporate finance, property development finance, mezzanine finance, joint ventures, shareholder arrangements and formal and informal corporate restructures.

 Genevieve’s practice focuses on the following areas:

-- banking and finance transactions, including acting for borrowers and lenders in corporate financings, debt and equity financing transactions, property development finance, project finance and mezzanine finance;
+- banking and finance transactions, including acting for borrowers and lenders in corporate financings, debt and equity financing transactions, property development finance, project finance and mezzanine finance

 - general commercial and corporate transactions, including joint ventures, shareholder arrangements, business acquisitions and restructuring advice.